 I stayed the night and next morning called a cab to get home.
-The cabbie, who was called Terry (No.1), picked me up and we got chatting about the usual stuff, during which I asked him where he lived and he told me he was living in Ipswich Marina.
-"Bloody hell, you're doing alright for a cabbie then" says I, 'cause those places were a lot of money even then.
+The cabbie, who was called Terry (No.1), picked me up and we got chatting about the usual stuff, during which I asked him where he lived and he told me he was living in the Marina.
+"Bloody hell, you're doing all right for a cabbie then" says I, 'cause those places were a lot of money even then.
 "Ah no" he says "I live on my boat, in the marina".
 He went on to tell me what a great deal it was and it got me to remembering that when I was a kid I often day-dreamed about one day living either in a Light-house, a Windmill or a Houseboat (I used to like this programme called "Shoestring" about this detective guy, played by Trevor Eve, who lived on a narrow-boat in Bristol).
 So, I started to think about getting a houseboat, as even then I was looking for something cheap I could buy so I wouldn't have to pay rent or mortgage to anyone.
 I visited the marina's and sussed out all the prices and options, but nothing was available at the time...

 A few months later I sold my house (see 'Your Call') and started renting a place near my lads school.
 Then during the winter (Jan 2006) I got an invite to the opening of a new music shop and headed off as requested to check it out.
-On the way I called in to another mate's (Brian's) music shop (West End Music) for a chat about something or other, and while we were chatting he told me he was going fishing in Scotland and that he loved boats.
+On the way I called in to another mate's music shop for a chat about something or other, and while we were chatting he told me he was going fishing in Scotland and that he loved boats.
 "Talking of boats" says I, "I'm thinking about getting a houseboat to live on".
 "Oh really" he says "I know a guy, a bass player called Terry, who's lived on a houseboat for about 7 years, but I think he might have sold it recently".
 "Can you get in touch with him and find out" I asked.
 "OK" he says, "but I don't have his number, and I haven't seen him for about 6 months" at which point the door to the shop opens and in walks this guy...
 "Bloody Hell, I don't believe it, that's Terry now!" says Brian

 I shot straight down there and put my number in the door of the boat, and sure enough a couple of days later I got a call from the guy and went to have a look.
 I liked it straight away, although it needed a bit of tartin' up, but mostly I loved where it was, on the river, in the forest, right near a pub!
 I took my lad back to make sure he liked it too - and told him he could have the biggest bedroom as a sales pitch - and he did, so I said I was interested and that I'd give him what he paid for it.
-We agreed terms and I did all the paperwork myself - no agents or solicitors - the best drummer in the world witnessed the deal and about 5 weeks later the boat was mine!
+We agreed terms and I did all the paperwork myself - no agents or solicitors - the best drummer in the world witnessed the deal (cheers Erbish) and about 5 weeks later the boat was mine!

 So, this tune could be in the 'Romance' category but when I sing it I think more of Badger and how we found each other, which was definitely a big part of my 'Remedy' on the 'Road to Redemption'.